UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic defining natural gas billing terms: Btu, ccf, mcf, therm, and Pressure factor, next to a gas meter.

-• ccf: A volume measurement representing 100 cubic feet of natural gas.
+• CCF: A volume measurement representing 100 cubic feet of natural gas.

-• mcf: A volume measurement representing 1,000 cubic feet of natural gas, often used for industrial accounts.
+• MCF: A volume measurement representing 1,000 cubic feet of natural gas, often used for industrial accounts.

-Take Control of Your Natural Gas Usage
+Securing Savings With Your Natural Gas Usage

 A man with a clipboard stands next to a gas meter, with text encouraging readers to monitor their usage.